-I will drop your lowest participation score when calculating your final participation grade, which means you have one free absence.
-You also have a separate free pass for "forgot my clicker / dead batteries" situations where you are present but for some reason not able to submit clicker responses: to use this, you must check in with a TA at the beginning and end of class.
+You also have a separate free pass for "forgot my clicker / dead batteries" situations where you are present but for some reason not able to submit clicker responses: to use this pass, you must check in with a TA at the beginning and end of class.

-You may purchase an i>clicker at the Columbia Bookstore, online, or from another student; it's fine to use the same clicker you used for past classes.
-The two models to look for are the 2nd Edition i>clicker (ISBN 9780716779391) and the i<clicker+ (ISBN 9781464120152).
+You may purchase an iClicker at the Columbia Bookstore, online, or from another student; it's fine to use the same clicker you used for past classes.
+The two models to look for are the 2nd Edition iClicker (ISBN 9780716779391) and the i<clicker+ (ISBN 9781464120152).

-We also have a limited supply of i>clickers available to loan out to students whose budgets don't fit class-specific elctronics.
+We also have a limited supply of class iClickers available to loan out to students on limited budgets.
 Let your TA or the instructor know if you would like to borrow one for the semester.

-A handout with instructions on how to register your i>clicker is available for download on Canvas.
+A handout with instructions on how to register your iClicker is available for download on Canvas.

 Note: while you will earn participation points for each class by responding to clicker questions, it is possible to lose those participation points for a particular lecture if you are disrupting class or distracting those around you.
-The vast majority of students come to class prepared to participate and learn, so it is very rare for students to lose points in this way; and hopefully we'll all be so excited to be back in the classroom this fall that it won't be an issue at all this year!
+The vast majority of students come to class prepared to participate and learn, so it is very rare for students to lose points in this way; hopefully this year will continue that trend.

-Lab assignments.
+Lab Assignments.
 Your lab assignments will range in format, but will each be designed with the same aim: to allow you to practice, combine, and question the concepts you've learned about in lecture and lab.
 There will be 5 assignments, worth a total of 165 points: